temporalio/documentation/docs/dev-guide/golang/project-setup.md

 - Workflow status.
 For example, did the Workflow reach a completed status?
 - Workflow returned an error.
 Did the Workflow function return an error?
 - Error when checking for a result of a Workflow.
-Is there an error in getting the result returned by the Workflow.
+Is there an error in getting the result returned by the Workflow?
 - Workflow return value.
 If the Workflow did return something other than an error, is it what you expected it to be?

 We can also perform a Workflow Replay test, and we'll provide detailed coverage of this topic in another section.